DudunbOt/PinedaApp/README.md

 # PinedaApp
-My Current Working Personal Project Backend Side, intended as whatever feature i need in the future
+My Current Working Personal Project, intended as whatever feature i need in the future

 # Technology Used
 ASP.NET CORE 8